 2. Call pediatrician

-If you are too nervous and worried that your baby may have a head trauma.
+If you are too nervous and worry that your baby may have a head trauma.
 I will advise you to call your baby’s doctor right away.
 He/she will tell you the next steps to take.
 Of course your baby’s doctor is going to ask you a series of questions regarding the fall and how your baby is doing.

 Read this next: